barthofu/tscord/README.md

 - Automatic **static assets upload** to [imgur](https://imgur.com/)
 - **WebSocket** server with decorators driven events system

-This template is also developper friendly and follow strict design patterns to ease its maintenance:
+This template is also developer friendly and follow strict design patterns to ease its maintenance:
 - Written in **Typescript**
 - Built around the **Dependency Injection** and **Singleton** patterns
 - Use of battle-tested **libraries** under the hood (*discord.ts* and *discord.js*)